aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddatabase/tableformat/_index.md

 title: FieldDatabase.TableFormat
 linktitle: TableFormat
 second_title: Aspose.Words for .NET API Reference
-description: FieldDatabase property.
+description: FieldDatabase TableFormat property.
 Gets or sets the format that is to be applied to the result of the database query in C#.
 type: docs
 weight: 100
 url: /net/aspose.words.fields/fielddatabase/tableformat/